Are you planning to start a business or do you already own one?

 A Business Plan is a written description of exactly what your business is.
 You’ll need to describe your business’ goals, strategies, and any factors that could affect in (including the competition).

-To help you write the perfect business plan, we’ll provide you with an exact outline of everything you’ll need to include.
+To help you write the perfect business plan, we’ll provide you with an exact outline of everything you’ll need to include, so even if you think you’re too young, you’ll have no problem starting out.

 The reason many business owners first decide to put together a business plan is that they simply have to.
 If you want to apply for a business loan, attract investors, or obtain any necessary licensing, business plans are a prerequisite.